cryptid-megalodon/blakewolf.me/CONTEXT.md

 - Pagination has been removed from the site
 - Critical Sass deprecation warnings have been resolved (color functions, math operations)
 - Remaining @import deprecation warnings are intentionally left in place for Jekyll theme compatibility
+- Substack blog link added to main navigation and social icons (https://cryptidmegalodon1.substack.com/)

 ## Future Considerations
-- Add link to substack for blog posts.
 - Remove or replace demo blog posts and projects with real content
 - Add real projects to showcase
 - Consider differentiating home and about pages or removing redundancy